ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 Inside area i added area with name customer.and make change in routes in startup.cs.

-i moved hpmecontroller.cs to area>customer and folder and delete data and models.
+i moved hpmecontroller.cs to area>customer and folder and delete data and models. afterthat i edir homecontroler.cs and define controler in the customer area.